j0ly/FirstProject/REPORT.md

         Require all granted
   </Directory>
   ```
   Change the “AllowOverride None” to “AllowOverride All”.
-Run the command “apachectl restart”.
+Run the command “apachectl restart”, and try to open this link again; http://yourserver/firstproject/admin/config.ini